-If you live in an area where power outages are common, you might want to consider investing in a generator to power your home (or just the necessities) while you wait for the power to be restored.
+If you live in an area where power outages are common, like Chicago in the summer time, you might want to consider investing in a generator to power your home (or just the necessities) while you wait for the power to be restored.
 While what kind of generator you’ll need depends on what you want to keep running, there are a few crucial things to recognize about staying safe when using a generator:

 - Never use a generator indoors

 - Keep the generator dry at all times

 - Use the generator at least 20 feet away from your home

 - Even at 20 feet away, it’s recommended to keep all doors and windows closed to avoid carbon monoxide from entering your home

 - Only refuel when the generator is off and cooled down